 The orbital is another less common choice of cartilage piercing (the most popular placement is in the lobes, with a helix piercing being the second most popular), though it offers a unique look for those who want something a bit different.
 This type of piercing is similar to an industrial piercing, as it connects two different piercings.
 However, an orbital is pierced with a ring rather than a barbell.
 This gives the piercing the illusion that it’s floating and orbiting the ear, hence its name.

-A cartilage orbital is considered to be less painful, so around four or five on the pain scale.
+A cartilage orbital is considered to be less painful.
 In terms of price, though, you should expect a much higher number: $60-$80.